silverdesignerdeveloper/WebScrapper/README.md

 # Google Search Result Scraper

-This is a sample application made on Express.
+This is a sample application is made on ExpressJS.
 This was created for the following purpose

 * A web - application which is basically a web-scraper/crawler